During business consultations in companies, managers share their personal anger reduction techniques. Here are a few. Practice them:

 = tell yourself privately that the one who avoids getting the anger buttons pushed is the winner!

 And a final perspective: everyone brings joy to this world.
-Some, when they make their entrance to the world.
+Some, when they make their entrance into the world.
 And some when making their exit.
 Which one will you be?

 Make sure to watch my videos on How To Control Negative Thoughts and practice the Thought Stopping Technique in those videos.